docker/docs/ee/ucp/authorization/migrate-kubernetes-roles.md

 * Docker EE has its own RBAC system, so it's not possible to create `ClusterRole` objects, `ClusterRoleBinding` objects, or any other object that is created by using the `/apis/rbac.authorization.k8s.io` endpoints.
-* To make sure your cluster is secure, only admin users can deploy pods with privileged options.
+* To make sure your cluster is secure, only users with the "Full Control" role of the given Kubernetes namespace can deploy pods with privileged options.
 These are options like `PodSpec.hostIPC`, `PodSpec.hostNetwork`, `PodSpec.hostPID`, `SecurityContext.allowPrivilegeEscalation`, `SecurityContext.capabilities`, `SecurityContext.privileged`, and